Captain James A. Lovell Federal Health Care Center

 We would like you to be aware of the many services and benefits that are available now that you are a returning veteran.
 The VA provides combat veterans with free health care for conditions potentially related to their combat service for up to five years following their separation from active duty.

-Your FHCC Transition and Care Management Program Staff, formerly (Operation Enduring Freedom [OEF], Operation Iraqi Freedom [OIF] and Operation New Dawn [OND] Program representatives):
+Your Post 9/11 Military 2 VA (M2VA) Staff, formely, FHCC Transition and Care Management Program Staff, or (Operation Enduring Freedom [OEF], Operation Iraqi Freedom [OIF] and Operation New Dawn [OND] Program representatives):

 Special Eligibility and Coordination of Care for Combat Veterans Serving in Combat Theater After 11/11/1998- Returning Servicemembers (OEF/OIF/OND)